Jennifer Aniston: 2014–present: Film roles and return to television

 In December 2018, Netflix released the musical comedy Dumplin', with Aniston as executive producer and star—marking her first project for a streaming service.
 That year, she began work on another Netflix project, Murder Mystery, a comedy that reunited her with Adam Sandler, which premiered on June 14, 2019.
 The two of them reunited for the sequel Murder Mystery 2, which premiered on March 31, 2023.

 Aniston made her return to television on November 1, 2019, producing and starring alongside Reese Witherspoon in the Apple TV+ drama The Morning Show.
 It was her first main television role since the conclusion of Friends in 2004.
 For its first season, Aniston won the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series, and received a Primetime Emmy Award nomination for Outstanding Lead Actress in a Drama Series and two Golden Globe Award nominations for Best Actress – Television Series Drama and Best Television Series – Drama as a producer.
 The series' subsequent seasons earned her multiple additional nominations at Critics' Choice, Golden Globe, Primetime Emmy and SAG awards.
+(Note: Attributed to multiple references:)

 She reunited with her Friends cast mates for an HBO Max unscripted television special titled Friends: The Reunion in May 2021.
 The special earned her a nomination for the Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded) for her producing credit.